1fja/CTFs/Boiler CTF - THM /writeup.md

 That lead us to our last flag.
 But actually, there's something that most of people don't actually try.
 We can transform ourselves in root, but how??

+There's **more ways** to do that.
+But here's the one I did completly alone and heres how:

 # 2ND METHOD: